SAR advances creative thought and innovative work in the social sciences, humanities, and Native American arts.

-To become the preeminent institution that simultaneously nurtures leading-edge social science and Native American artistic creativity.
+To become the preeminent institution that fosters understanding of humankind through scholarly and artistic creativity.

 WHO WE ARE